Bhpsngum/starblast-snippets/CustomStationModuleModels/README.md

 TL/DR; just use latest browser version
 ## How to use it
 Load the file `loader.user.js` to your UserScript Loader.
-Or if you are lazy, you can click [here](https://github.com/Bhpsngum/starblast-snippets/raw/master/CustomStationModuleModels/loader.user.js) to prompt the script to your Userscript Loader instead.
+Or if you are lazy, you can click [here](https://github.com/Bhpsngum/starblast-snippets/raw/master/CustomStationModuleModels/loader.user.js) to prompt the script to your UserScript Loader instead.

 ## Shortcut (all OS)
 * Ctrl + Shift + M to open import prompt